Revising Sentences Using the Paramedic Method

 - Focus on sentences one at a time that have circles (particularly to be verbs).

 - Ask "Where's the action?"
 Ask, "Who's Kicking Who?
-Clarify the real "agent" (subject) and the real "action" (verb).
+Clarify the real "actor" (subject) and the real "action" (verb).

 Other helpful steps: